rupeshtr78/raftleader/README.md

 ![](images/datasource.png)

-We will create a simple grafana dashboard.
+We will create a simple grafana dashboard for this exercise.

 ```bash
 consensus_etcdraft_is_leader>0